Adopt a Working Cat

 Lone Rangers: These independent, feral cats take their work seriously and aren’t as interested in being friends.
 You may catch a glimpse of them snoozing during the day, but you can be sure they are getting their job done at night.

+Most of our available working cats will be Lone Rangers.
+Because we make every effort to place friendly, adoptable cats in great homes, it is less common for us to have Barn Buddies available for adoption.
+If you are looking to adopt a Barn Buddy, we encourage you to submit a questionnaire and indicate your preference.
+We will keep it on file and contact you when a Barn Buddy becomes available in the order in which your questionnaire is received.
 Both these types of working cats have some things in common: a need for a suitable shelter like a barn, shed, garage, or other building.
 They will need someone to feed and water them because they cannot survive on hunting alone, but don’t worry—feeding them will not reduce their inclination to hunt rodents.

 We look forward to working with you to offer this lifesaving program for cats with special placement needs.